BorgwardtLab/graph-kernels/README.md

 # Graph Kernels
-Fast C++ implementation of graph kernels including:
+A fast C++ implementation of graph kernels including:
 * simple kernels between vertex and/or edge label histograms,
-* random walk kernels, and
+* random walk kernels (popular baselines), and
-* Weisfeiler-Lehman graph kernel (known to be the state-of-the-art).
+* Weisfeiler-Lehman graph kernel (state-of-the-art).

-Please see the following paper for more detail:
+Please see the following paper for more details:
 * Sugiyama, M., Borgwardt, K. M.: **Halting in Random Walk Kernels**, *Advances in Neural Information Processing Systems (NIPS 2015)*, 2015

 ## Usage